Satyaprakash23/Sales_Analysis/README.md

 What product sold the most?
 Why do you think it sold the most?
 To answer these questions I walked through many different pandas & matplotlib methods.
 They include:

-Concatenating multiple csvs together to create a new DataFrame (pd.concat) Adding columns
+Concatenating multiple csvs together to create a new DataFrame (pd.concat), Adding columns,
-Parsing cells as strings to make new columns (.str) Using the .apply() method
+Parsing cells as strings to make new columns (.str), Using the .apply() method,
-Using groupby to perform aggregate analysis
+Using groupby to perform aggregate analysis,
-Plotting bar charts and lines graphs to visualize our results Labeling our graphs
+Plotting bar charts and lines graphs to visualize our results, Labeling our graphs